the research is in.

 See it for yourself.

-Seven minutes that will change how you see a screen in hand in front of a child forever.
+Seven minutes that will change how you see a phone in hand in front of a child forever.

 How Every Child Can Thrive By Five.
 Watch now → a TED Talk by 7-year-old Molly Wright, co-produced by TED.